orionweblab/iOS-Crash/README.md

 # Misc
 Just so you know, sometimes it takes longer on some devices to crash.
 If a popup pops up, try scrolling down.
+One more thing, you can also add to homescreen.